mumoshu/kubeherd/README.md

 - `brigadm wait init --namespace $ns`
   - `while ! brig project list --namespace $ns; do sleep 1; done`

+### `brigcluster` for operating on cluster of brigade instances

+`brigadecluster` operates on `master` and `worker`.

+`master` has a dedicated github repository containing its desired state per env.
+The desired state may contain a default brigade.json used by master(brigade.master.default.js) and workers(brigade.worker.default.js).

+`worker` has a dedicated github repository containing its desired state per env.
+The desired state may contain a default brigade.json used by the worker(brigade.js).
+This brigade.js is preffered over the `brigade.worker.default.js` from the master repo.

 - `brigcluster master init --repository $sys_repo --environmnent $env --path environments/$env/<component> --namespace $sys_ns --ssh-key-from-ssm-parameter=$key`
   - Runs:
     - `if ! brigadm status; then brigadm init --namespace ${sys_ns}-boot --repository=$kubeherd_repo --ssh-key-from-ssm-parameter=$key; fi`